jayajitdas/NK_signaling_spatial_model/readme.txt

 Models:
 -------

-Each of these sub-directories contains a model you can run with SPPARKS.
+Each of these sub-directories contains a model you can run using SPPARKS.
 Each model has an input script (in.*), input read_file (sites.30.30), a bash script (run.sh) and produces a log file (log.*) and output files (sites.*.*) when they run.

 The sites.*.* files produced by the model runs can be converted to *.vtk to visualize using ParaView-5.7.0

-Step2: How to run and visualize a particular model (For eg: Model 2 in presence of activating ligands):
+Step3: How to run and visualize a particular model (For eg: Model 2 in presence of activating ligands):
 -------------------------------------------------------------------------------------------------------
-cd model2_act	# go to the work directory cp ../~spparks_downloaded_folder/src/spk_redsky . #copy the executable file spk_redsky (from Step1)
+cd model2_act	# go to the work directory cp ../~spparks_downloaded_folder/src/spk_redsky . #copy the executable file spk_redsky (from Step2)
 						  build using “model2_act_sig_spparks_src_codes” from
 						 ~spparks_downloaded_folder/src folder to the current
 						  directory